nate-maxwell/TinyPath/README.md

 Currently only a handful of basic functions are implemented:

 - Path() - Constructor
+- path.Parent
-- path.parent
+- path.Parents
-- path.parents
+- path.Suffix
-- path.suffix
+- path.Stem
-- path.stem
+- path.Name
-- path.name
+- path.With_suffix
-- path.with_suffix
+- path.With_stem
-- path.with_stem
+- path.With_name
-- path.with_name
+- path.Drive

 Over time this will grow.